-The following is a list of all graded assignments in the course, their point values, and details about their submission.
+The following is a list of all graded assignments in the course, their point values, and their point values.
+All assignments are accessed and submitted through Canvas.
 Following this list is a table showing how final grades are assigned.
+Any dispute about a grade must be made within one week of the grade being posted.